 The effect of a real estate debacle was very well reflected in the next Cityscape in 2009 to as a 50 percent drop in number of visitors was observed compared to previous year which witnessed more than 70,000 visitors.
 The number of exhibitors went down from 340 to 218 as well.
 Once known for luxury mega projects, now the emphasis was more on market fundamentals, realism and transparency.
 It was obvious, given the fact that property prices fell by 50 percent and number of active developers dropped by 60 percent compared to previous year.

-Likewise, the results of Cityscape Global 2011, was intertwined with a crucial regional crisis, Arab Spring.
-Due to the political and economic crisis in Egypt, Syria and Bahrain, a part of liquidity was transferred to Dubai, which is considered to be a safe haven in Middle East and Africa.
-Dubai’s real estate market also gained in terms of tourist arrivals at the cost of other regional tourist hubs such as Egypt.
-However there was not much change towards the overall property market fundamentals as prices were still subdued.
+Likewise, the results of Cityscape Global 2011, were intertwined with a crucial regional crisis, Arab Spring.
+Due to the political and economic crisis in Egypt, Syria and Bahrain, a part of liquidity was transferred to Dubai, which is considered to be a safe haven in the Middle East and Africa.
+Dubai real estate market also gained in terms of tourist arrivals at the cost of other regional tourist hubs such as Egypt.
+However, there was not much change towards the overall property market fundamentals as prices were still subdued.

 In its next edition in 2012, number of individuals showing up remained unchanged at around 25,000 visitors; however, announcement of many individual projects such as Meydan city master plan, Shoba city and Dubailand Falcon city were made.

 With less than a week for the 12th edition of Cityscape Global, it seems that the euphoria is back again.
 The web and conventional media is fraught with advertisements and promotions and many trade experts consider the excitement level at par with the 2008 level, albeit with more caution and stronger fiscal policies in place to curb speculation.
 The event is exhibited to host over 200 companies, highest in the last four years.
 Many of the Dubai based real estate companies will be exhibiting for the 1st time since 2008.